The New Possibility: Reception

-In his Mojo review of the 2000 reissue - which also includes Christmas with John Fahey Vol. II - critic Andrew Male wrote "This beautiful collection of the American steel-string guitarist’s festive efforts, from 1968 and 1975, possesses a deliciously deep and spooky ambience, a disjointed jauntiness coupled with a frost-fall morning melancholy, Fahey’s guitar somehow sounding like an Elizabethan harpsichord grown wild and mad out in the Appalachian mountains."
-However, another Mojo article, "How To Buy Fahey", dismisses these recordings as "Cliff-territory bland".
+In his Mojo review of the 2000 reissue—which also includes Christmas with John Fahey Vol. II—critic Andrew Male wrote, "This beautiful collection of the American steel-string guitarist’s festive efforts, from 1968 and 1975, possesses a deliciously deep and spooky ambience, a disjointed jauntiness coupled with a frost-fall morning melancholy, Fahey’s guitar somehow sounding like an Elizabethan harpsichord grown wild and mad out in the Appalachian mountains."
+However, another Mojo article, "How to Buy Fahey", dismisses these recordings as "Cliff-territory bland".

-Jonathan Widran, writing for AllMusic writes it "reminds one of the simple charms of the season and how easy it is to capture that when you keep a no-frills approach.
+Jonathan Widran, for AllMusic, writes that it "reminds one of the simple charms of the season and how easy it is to capture that when you keep a no-frills approach.
 Because he rarely varies the tempos among the tracks—he's mostly in the slow to gently loping ballad mode—the songs have a slight tendency to run into each other."

-In 2017, Pitchfork dedicated an entire article - titled "Why You Should Listen to John Fahey’s Christmas Music—Even If You Hate Christmas Music" to The New Possibility and Fahey's other Christmas releases, hailing the former as a "landmark" release and praising its experimental interpretations of Christmas music.
+In 2017, Pitchfork dedicated an article, "Why You Should Listen to John Fahey’s Christmas Music—Even If You Hate Christmas Music", to The New Possibility and Fahey's other Christmas releases, hailing the former as a "landmark" release and praising its experimental interpretations of Christmas music.